vvscode/docs/docs/voice/Data_Calling_Migration_Grab.md

 ### Authentication Changes:

+- Check Changes on our [Application Authentication](doc:voice-ios-cloud-application-authentication) session

+- FOr full details, please check our [IOS](doc:voice-ios-cloud-first-time-setup) and [Android](doc:voice-android-cloud-first-time-setup) documentation.

-- Get from IOS and Android new docs on GitHub
+and Android new docs on GitHub

 ### REST API / Endpoint Changes